pixpointrepo/pixpointrepo/README.md

-# 👋 Welcome to PixPointRepo!
+# 👋 Welcome to PixPoint Solutions!

-**PixPointRepo** is a dynamic software company specializing in website development using the MERN stack, SQL, PostgreSQL, and cutting-edge AI services.
+**PixPoint Solutions** is a dynamic software company specializing in website development using the MERN stack, SQL, PostgreSQL, and cutting-edge AI services.
 We empower businesses to stand out with seamless digital solutions, branding, and captivating graphic design.

 ---